University Research Professor

 |December 15||The Office of Research Services will send a copy of the complete application to the candidate's Dean (or equivalent)|

-The Dean (or equivalent), if supportive, will write a letter of support indicating whether the individual can be granted course release and outlining why the applicant merits this honour.
+The Dean (or equivalent), if supportive, will write a letter of support indicating whether the individual can be granted two course releases and outlining why the applicant merits this honour.
 Letters of support are to be sent to the Vice-President: Research (email@example.com).

 |January 30||The Vice-President: Research will select and chair an ad hoc interdisciplinary sub-committee of the WLU Grants Committee.

-The Committee will review all applications and will submit a recommendation to the Vice-President: Academic.
+The Committee will review all applications and will submit a recommendation to the Vice-President: Research.
 This recommendation should indicate the reasons for the decision.

 NOTE: The research grant will be provided for one year, with an end date of November 1 of the year subsequent to the award.
-An applicant appointed as University Research Professor is eligible to apply for WLU Research funds through the normal competitive process, and is strongly encouraged, while serving as University Research Professor, to prepare an application for SSHRC or NSERC funds in order to support future research.
+A

-The University Research Professor will submit a final report to the Vice-President: Academic, with a copy to the Vice-President: Research.
+The University Research Professor will submit a final report to the Vice-President: Research.
 This two to three page report should outline the tasks completed, including the papers written, presented or published during the year as University Research Professor.
 The report should be submitted by November 1 following the year of the award.

 Retention of Documentation for Subsequent URP Applications